 - Complete package suitable for infants and older babies

 - More challenging to transport due to heavier weight

 6. KidCo P4012 PeaPodPlus Infant Travel Bed, Midnight

-The KidCoPeaPod is among the best travel cribs for infants because it meets the brief for compact size, portable weight, and ease of use, as well as reasonable price.
+The KidCoPeaPod is among the best travel cribs for infants because it meets the brief for compact size, portable weight, and ease of use, as well as a reasonable price.
 Since it can be used by children from one to five years old, it’s also a good investment for parents who want to get the best value for their money.
 It isn’t just a travel crib, too, because it can also serve as a portable bed for a child, which makes it a truly versatile product.

 This crib already comes fully assembled.
 Even its sleeping pad is already snapped to its underside so it’s basically an open-and-use travel crib.

-It has anchor straps that keeps the crib secured to the floor when used indoors and to the ground when used outdoors.
+It has anchor straps that keep the crib secured to the floor when used indoors and to the ground when used outdoors.
 You don’t want your baby’s crib slowly slipping away, especially if he’s a frisky child.

 The crib also features a detachable sleeping pad, which can be easily removed and cleaned, as well as two extra-large front zipper panels for easy access to your child.
 An older child can use the zipper panels to get in and out of the crib, a convenient feature when you’re busy with other tasks.

 It’s a great choice for short-distance and long-distance trips, too, since it can easily fit into your luggage.
-You can even declare it as a carry-on luggage without a problem.
+You can even declare it as carry-on luggage without a problem.
 Your baby will also be protected from the damp, cold and hard ground, thanks to the thick underside material and the sleeping pad.Pros to impress: